 Turing machines are a common model for deterministic computation.
-They consist of a tape with symbols on it and a head which can read symbols from the tape and overwrite the symbol on the tape.
+They consist of an infinite tape with symbols on a finite piece of it and a head which can read symbols from the tape and overwrite the symbol on the tape.
 The exact details of how Turing machines work is not required in this course.